How To Use A Creosote Sweeping Log In A Wood Stove

 How To Use A Creosote Sweeping Log In A Wood Stove?

 With the colder months coming, it’s time to start preparations for your fireplace.
 You can make CSL a fuel by burning it in your fireplace.
-The burn time is approximately 90 minutes and will last for about an hour and a half on average.
+The burn time is approximately 90 minutes.
+It will last for about an hour and a half on average.

-It is not safe to use CSL as fuel inside chimneys, so be sure to follow all instructions carefully before starting this process.
-Once you’re done using the product, let it burn out completely so that any harmful gases are released into the atmosphere.
+It is not safe to use CSL as fuel inside chimneys.
+Be sure to follow all instructions carefully before starting this process.
+Once you’re done using the product, let it burn out completely.
+This ensures any harmful gases are released into the atmosphere.

 Fuel For Your Fireplace

-Creosote sweeping logs can be used to ignite your fireplace in the wintertime when there is little wood available.
-You will need to purchase a sweepings log from your local home improvement store or lumberyard and fill it with CSL before using it as fuel for your fireplace.
+Creosote sweeping logs can be used to ignite your fireplace in the wintertime.
+This is especially useful when there is little wood available.
+You will need to purchase a sweepings log from your local home improvement store or lumberyard.
+Fill it with CSL before using it as fuel for your fireplace.

-Make sure that you have an adequate chimney starter before lighting the log, as this could cause a fire in your home if not done properly.
-If you’re looking for a cost-effective way to heat up your home during the colder months, consider using CSL as a fuel source for your fireplace instead of traditional fuels like gasoline or oil pellets.
+Make sure that you have an adequate chimney starter before lighting the log.
+This could cause a fire in your home if not done properly.
+If you’re looking for a cost-effective way to heat up your home during the colder months, consider using CSL as a fuel source for your fireplace.
+This is a better alternative to traditional fuels like gasoline or oil pellets.

 Burn Time Is Approximately 90 Minutes

-Sweep the firepot and all of the surrounding area before beginning your sweep to remove any debris or cinders that may have accumulated.
+Sweep the firepot and all of the surrounding area before beginning your sweep.
+This removes any debris or cinders that may have accumulated.
 Make sure you’re wearing gloves, as creosote is extremely harmful if ingested.

-It’s important to use a sweeping log that is long enough so that it can reach both high and low areas in the stove.
+It’s important to use a sweeping log that is long enough.
+This ensures it can reach both high and low areas in the stove.
 This will help prevent back-drafting from happening.
-Keep an eye on the clock while sweeping, as burning wood for too long can cause dangerous flames.
+Keep an eye on the clock while sweeping.
+Burning wood for too long can cause dangerous flames.

 When finished, extinguish any remaining flames by dousing them with water.